thehig/anchor-to-markdown/readme.md

-# Automated Chrome bookmark filter 0.0.6
+# Anchor to Markdown converter 0.0.8

 ## Usage